zama-ai/fhevm-solidity/docs/smart_contracts/operations.md

 ### Use scalar operands when possible to save gas

-Some TFHE operators exist in two versions: one where all operands are ciphertexts handles, and another where one of the operands is an unencrypted scalar.
+Some FHE operators exist in two versions: one where all operands are ciphertexts handles, and another where one of the operands is an unencrypted scalar.
 Whenever possible, use the scalar operand version, as this will save a lot of gas.

 ❌ For example, this snippet cost way more in gas: